 In business, the SMART model of decision-making is an important tool for drawing conclusions.
 The model relies on several steps that lead to setting goals and making decisions.
 The "S" in SMART is for specific or significant information, the "M" is for measurable or meaningful data, the "A" is for agreed-upon or actionable intelligence, as well as achievable standards, the "R" is for relevant information, as well as realistic goals, and the "T" is for time, as in the amount of time needed to make decisions and reach goals.

 Clearly, one of the most important elements of making any well-informed business decision is actionable data.
-As you pursue your Master of Communication Management (MCM) online degree from the Annenberg School for Communication and Journalism at the University of Southern California, you will have the opportunity to develop the knowledge and skills necessary to use data to make smart business decisions.
+As you pursue your online masters in Communication Management from the Annenberg School for Communication and Journalism at the University of Southern California, you will have the opportunity to develop the knowledge and skills necessary to use data to make smart business decisions.

 In this article, we’ll provide an overview of the SMART model, and reflect on the keys to making to making smart business decisions: